Geode CLI

 8. Click OK to close the environment variable windows.

-After either way of installing it, you should now be able to run geode --version in your cmd and see a version number!
+After installing the CLI, you should now be able to run geode --version in your command line and see a version number!
+(If this doesn’t work, try restarting your terminal and/or computer.)

-It is recommended that you set up a profile now.
+It is recommended that you set up a profile afterwards.

 MacOS